MLO-lab/online-FCL/README.md

 - `--burnin`: number of epochs before a client contributes to the communication rounds.
 - `--jump`: number of epochs to skip before a client contributes to the communication rounds.
 - `--fl_update`: FedAvg (`favg`), weighted FedAvg (`w_favg`).

-### CIFAR10-LT and CIFAR100-LT
-To create these two datasets, first run the experiments with CIFAR10 and CIFAR100.
-After running these experiments, it is possible to create the long-tailed (LT) version of the already preprocessed data.
-The snippet of code to save the LT version of the datasets is provided at the end of the Jupyter notebook.